-Jan Alm 47 from Sweden.
+Jan Alm, from Sweden.
 Head of player/trainer development at one of Sweden’s biggest youth clubs.
 UEFA “A” license holder.

-Have trained Pro youth as well as more grassroots orientated players (from players in today’s Swedish national team to players in the lowest divisions) for about 20 years.
-The only thing I know nowadays about development of youth is that the more Ii know the less I take for granted.
+Have trained Pro youth as well as more grassroots-orientated players (from players in today’s Swedish national team to players in the lowest divisions) for about 20 years.
+The only thing I know nowadays about the development of youth is that the more I know the less I take for granted.

 At the same time, you as a coach need to set the rules on where the influence has to stop.
 It’s not the parents that should set the tone for the team.
 You need to educate parents to some extent and make them see it the way you do.
 Football education for kids is a long journey towards a goal and you need to explain it time and time again.

-The kids spend more time with the parents then you so if you can get the parents onboard with promoting football out of the context of structured training you have gotten half-ways on the journey.
+The kids spend more time with the parents than you so if you can get the parents on board with promoting football out of the context of structured training you have gotten half-ways on the journey.

 How have you as a coach/club attempted to increase parental involvement?

-We also recommend all our age groups to start a webpage through a team web-system that we use to keep parents and players informed about what happens.
-2-3 times a year we have meeting with all the parents where I as the club’s representative attend.
+We also recommend all our age groups start a webpage through a team web system that we use to keep parents and players informed about what happens.
+2-3 times a year we have meetings with all the parents which I as the club’s representative attend.

 And last but not least my door is always open for the kids.
 I know everyone by name from the age of 8 and up and they know that if they have a problem with coaches or other players/parents they can come to me and from time to time players/parents do.